angeliquesaub/D4-SESSION-02-BEES/README.md

 # D4-SESSION-02-BEES
-A site about bees and pilnation
+A site about bees and polination